Want to create a progress report to highlight the project’s achievements? No worries, we have got you covered! Read on…

 Progress reports are essential documents for tracking project plans and initiatives, but if the readers and writers are not in sync, these reports can be a hit-or-miss exercise for everyone involved.
 Therefore, here are some steps to help you deliver the right information to the right people at the right time.

-1. The purpose of your report
+Step 1.
+Explain the purpose of your report

 There are many reasons for someone to write a progress report.
 Obviously, for many of them, it’s to brief the progress and status of the project.